ASU-KE/UDS-WordPress-Theme/README.md

 You are now ready to clone the theme within the projects `wp-content/themes` folder.

-### Cloning the Theme

-Once you have been able to install and run a local version of WordPress, clone into the `wp-content/themes` folder and continue with the installation process below.

 ### Installing Dependencies

 - Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally